-Pure Storage® now offers a unified app and technical add-on that enables you to import log and metric data into Splunk.
-You can then use it to monitor and analyze FlashArray™ and FlashBlade® devices from a single pane of glass using the Splunk platform.
+Organizations are looking to get operational visibility across their whole IT stack—to get real-time data from all their systems into their observability platform to get actionable insights.
+To provide that data for the Pure storage environment, Pure Storage® now offers a unified app and technical add-on that enables you to import log and metric data into Splunk.
+You can then use it to simplify array monitoring and analyze FlashArray™ and FlashBlade® devices from a single pane of glass using the Splunk platform.

 The Pure Storage Unified App allows you to visualize your Pure storage inventory, monitor capacity, and audit usage.
 You can set up alerts to notify you of events that may need your attention.
 The new unified add-on adheres to the Splunk app’s certification requirements by mandating a secured connection between Splunk and the clients.
 It also streamlines the connectivity to FlashArray and FlashBlade devices by using API tokens.

 The Splunk Enterprise platform allows you to import and index data from various sources.
-Features like searches and analysis enable you to turn that data into actions that bring business value.
+Features like searches and analysis enable you to turn that data into action.
 Splunk extends and enhances the value of its platform with third-party apps and add-ons that allow users to “get data in” from specific sources and visualize the data.